-\\\\ On campus, in an academic building (classroom, library, etc.)
+On campus, in an academic building (classroom, library, etc.)

-- On campus, in a nonacademic, nonresidential building or some other location (examples include athletic arenas, theatre and arts centers) - On campus, in a dormitory or other campus housing (not a fraternity or sorority house) - In a fraternity or sorority house - \\\\ Study abroad, study away, or other off-campus study program - \\\\ Off-campus internship - \\\\ Off campus, at an apartment, restaurant, bar, or another location - Electronically - \\\\ Prefer not to respond - \\\\ Other (PLEASE SPECIFY) \\\\\ 32 - C Answer Question 23 ONLY if you responded to Question 22.
+On campus, in a nonacademic, nonresidential building or some other location (examples include

+athletic arenas, theatre and arts centers) On campus, in a dormitory or other campus housing (not a fraternity or sorority house)

+In a fraternity or sorority house

+Study abroad, study away, or other off-campus study program

+Off-campus internship

+Off campus, at an apartment, restaurant, bar, or another location

+Electronically

+Prefer not to respond Other (PLEASE SPECIEY) 32

+Other (PLEASE SPECIFY) 32

+◆ Answer Question 23 ONLY if you responded to Question 22.
 Otherwise, SKIP to Question 34.
 U

 You indicated that you experienced at least one situation in which someone caused you harm.
-Now think about which ONE SITUATION had the greatest effect on you.
+Now the about which ONE SITUATION had the greatest effect on you.
 Are you willing to answer some additional questions about this situation, or would you like to skip to the next section of the survey?

-23. Yes, I am willing to answer additional questions about this situation.

-\\\\ No, I am NOT willing to answer additional questions about this situation.
+Yes, I am willing to answer additional questions about this situation.
+No, I am NOT willing to answer additional questions about this situation.

 Answer Questions 24-33 ONLY IF your response to Question 23 is "Yes".
 If your response is "No", SKIP to Question 34.
 U

-- 24. The situation involved: (Select all that apply)
+24. The situation involved: (Select all that apply)

-- \\\\ Sexist or sexually offensive language, gestures or pictures
+Sexist or sexually offensive language, gestures or pictures

-- \\\\ Unwanted sexual attention
+Unwanted sexual attention

-- \\\\ Unwanted touching
+Unwanted touching

-- \\\\ Subtle or explicit bribes or threats
+Subtle or explicit bribes or threats

-- \\\\ Prefer not to respond

-- \\\\ Other (PLEASE SPECIFY) \\\\\ 34
+Prefer not to respond Other (PLEASE SPECIFY) 34

+الم

-- 25. How was the individual(s) who did the unwanted behavior associated with [INSTITUTION]?
-(Select all that apply)
+25. How was the individual(s) who did the unwanted behavior associated with [INSTITUTION]?
+(Select that apply) an

-- \\\\ Student
+Student

-- \\\\ Student teaching assistant
+Student teaching assistant

-- \\\\ Faculty or instructor
+Faculty or instructor

-- \\\\ Research staff
+Research staff

-- \\\\ Other staff or administrator
+Other staff or administrator

-- \\\\ Coach or trainer
+Coach or trainer Alumni

-- \\\\ Alumni

-- \\\\ Other person associated with [INSTITUTION] (e.g., internship, study abroad)
+Other person associated with [INSTITUTION] (e.g., internship, study abroad)

-- \\\\ The person was not associated with [INSTITUTION]
+The person was not associated with [INSTITUTION]

-- Unsure about association with [INSTITUTION]
+Unsure about association with [INSTITUTION] 35

-- 26. Please describe the gender(s) of the individual(s) who committed the unwanted behavior.
-(Select all that apply)
+26. Please describe the gender(s) of the individual(s) who committed the unwanted behavior.
+(Select all

+that apply)

-- \\\\ Woman
+Woman

-- \\\\ Genderqueer/gender non-conforming/non-binary
+Genderqueer/gender non-conforming/non-binary

-- \\\\ Man

-- Prefer not to respond
+Man Prefer not to respond

-- \\\\ Unknown
+Unknown

-- Prefer to self-describe: \\\\\ 36
+Prefer to self-describe: 36

-&lt;sup>33 Some language for this question provided by Kathryn Kiefer, College Consortium Coordinator, N.H.
+Originally NIU survey.
+Some language for this question provided by Kathryn Kiefer, College Consortium Coordinator, N.H.
 Dept. of Justice - Office of the Attorney General.